-The long-term expected rate of return on pension plan investments is 7.50 percent.
+The long-term expected rate of return on pension plan investments is 6.50 percent.
 The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-U.S. equities 35.50% 5.10%
+Domestic equities 33.50% 5.10%

-Broad international stock pool 17.50 5.30

-Bond pool 20.00 0.75
+International equities 16.50 5.30

+Fixed income 25.00 0.75

-Alternatives 25.00 5.90
+Private markets 25.00 5.90

-Cash equivalents 2.00 0.00